videosdk-live/videosdk-docs/docs/guide/video-on-demand/features/get-file-details.md

 # Get File Details

-This guide will provide an overview of retrieving particular file details using file id, which we have created in upload file.
+This guide will provide an overview of retrieving particular file details using file id, which we have created in [Upload File](/docs/guide/video-on-demand/features/upload-file).

 ### Path Params